How to Create Symbolic Links in Ubuntu Linux

 Relative vs. Absolute Symlinks

 Symbolic links can use either absolute or relative paths for their targets.
+Choosing the right type depends on how you plan to use and potentially move your files.

 Relative symlinks prove useful when you expect to move a project or directory tree as a unit (such as in version-controlled repositories), since the links remain valid as long as you preserve the relative structure.
-They specify the target path relative to the location of the symlink itself.
+They specify the target path relative to the location of the symlink itself:

 # Assume your current directory is /home/user/project